sbg/sevenbridges-python/docs/quickstart.rst

 ``modified_on`` - Date of the last modification of the automation.

-Each automation run has the following available properties:
+Each automation run has the following properties:

 ``href`` - The URL of the automation run on the API server.